See what questions

 The goal of treatment of pancreatitis is to control symptoms, such as abdominal pain, nausea, and vomiting, and minimize the secretion of digestive enzymes to allow the pancreas to heal.
 Treatment also aims to prevent the development of serious complications, such as malabsorption, and malnutrition, kidney failure, and pseudocyst.

-The first ...Pancreatitis Treatments
+The first step in treatment is prevention. ...Pancreatitis Treatments

 Some of the possible treatments listed in sources for treatment of Pancreatitis may include: